rami3l/Ouverture/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  check                   Check all the file types or URL schemes supported by a bundle specified by its directory. check-id                Check all the file types or URL schemes supported by a bundle specified by its ID. id                      Get the ID of a bundle specified by its path. lookup                  Look up for the app bundles which have claimed some file type or URL scheme.
+  check                   Check all the file types or URL schemes supported by a bundle specified by its path. check-id                Check all the file types or URL schemes supported by a bundle specified by its ID. id                      Get the ID of a bundle specified by its path. lookup                  Look up for the app bundles which have claimed some file type or URL scheme.